Disclosure: Tech Daily is reader-supported. If you make a purchase through our links, we may earn a commission (at no cost to you). Learn more.

 Each is extremely customizable and start at just a few dollars a month for a premium plan that would allow you to choose your own domain.

-Wix offers over 500 templates to choose from, however, Squarespace is often the platform of choice for bloggers that want more artistic templates that allow for impressive image and video displays.
-Weebly, recently purchased by Square, is great for e-commerce.
+Wix offers over 500 templates to choose from, however, Squarespace is a great platform for e-commerce that offers beautiful, artistic templates that allow for impressive image and video displays.
+Weebly, recently purchased by Square, is also pretty good for e-commerce.